flumedb/flumeview-vector/README.md

 `hash` a function that takes a key and returns a 32 bit integer.
 `each` a function that takes `value, sequence, add` and calls `add(key)` for each key to be indexed. `key` can be any type that `hash` accepts.
+If `key` is an integer it is taken as the value that hash would have returned.

 ### fvv.get({key, index}, cb)